CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 \newpage
 # Swift Compiler (optional)
 Since we touched the Xcode's build system in the previous chapter it would be unfair to the `swiftc` to leave it untouched.
 Even though knowing how compiler works is not mandatory knowledge it is really interesting and it gives a good closure of the whole process from writing human-readable code to running it on bare metal.
+In this chapter we are going to look at how a library can be built purely in Swift's ecosystem.

 While other chapters are rather essential for having a good understanding of the development of modular architecture, this chapter is optional.